milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 IP addresses, device IDs or other unique identifiers, as well as associated pre-paid promotion, billing and user interface information, that support user authentication, the Netflix service registration experience, Partner payment processing, and the presentation of Netflix content to you through portions of the Partner user interface.

 Information from other sources: We also obtain information from other sources.
-We protect this information according to the practices described in this Privacy Statement, plus any additional restrictions imposed by the source of the data.
+We protect this information according to the practices described in this Privacy Statement, plus any additional restrictions imposed by the source of the information.
 These sources vary over time, but could include:

 service providers that help us determine a location based on your IP address in order to customize our service and for other uses consistent with this Privacy Statement;

-security service providers who provide us with information to secure our systems, prevent fraud and help us protect the security of Netflix accounts;
+security service providers that provide us with information to secure our systems, prevent fraud and help us protect the security of Netflix accounts;

-payment service providers who provide us with payment or balance information, or updates to that information, based on their relationship with you;
+payment service providers that provide us with payment or balance information, or updates to that information, based on their relationship with you;

-online and offline data providers, from which we obtain aggregated demographic, interest based and online advertising related data;
+advertisers that run ad campaigns on Netflix (“Advertisers”) that might provide us with: identifiers (for example, cookies or resettable identifiers); and information about your interests, including demographic information and your activities online (such as websites visited, apps used and ads viewed);

+service providers that facilitate the sale, operations, and management of ads, in the context of our ad supported subscription plans (“Ad Service Providers”);

+ad measurement companies that support Netflix and Advertisers in understanding the effectiveness of ad campaigns run on Netflix (“Ad Measurement Companies”);

+online and offline information providers to support our ad supported subscription plans;

 publicly-available sources such as publicly available posts on social media platforms and information available through public databases associating IP addresses with internet service providers (ISPs);